pehringer/spud/README.md

 ```7```             |```JUMP_P```           |Jump Positive |```program_counter_register = accumulator_register > 0 ? operand_register : ++program_counter_register```

 ---
-# Instruction Set Examples
+# Assembly Code Examples

-When using the instruction set it is useful to keep in mind how data is moved around and used
+When using the instruction set it is useful to keep in mind how data is moved around and used.

 - Values are loaded into the operand and program counter registers.
 - Values are strore from the accumulator register.